-The Grey Hare Inn is an elegant country vineyard estate located on Old Mission Peninsula in the heart of scenic Northern Michigan Wine Country.
-Surrounded by breathtaking vineyard, cherry orchard and distant bay views, the Grey Hare Inn offers an almost guaranteed peaceful getaway.
+Grey Hare Inn is an elegant country vineyard estate located on Old Mission Peninsula in the heart of scenic Northern Michigan wine country.
+Surrounded by breathtaking vineyard, cherry orchard and distant views of Grand Traverse Bay, Grey Hare Inn offers an almost guaranteed peaceful getaway.
 Twenty-seven acres envelope the inn in quiet and serene ambiance: perfect for morning walks, afternoon strolls or evening escapades.
-Indoors, you'll find a vintage-boutique common room with spacious seating, surrounding a large limestone fireplace (which is usually roaring if it's chilly outside).
-With only three bedrooms and a max occupancy of eight persons, you'll never get the feeling of "stepping on someones toes."
+Indoors, you'll find a common room with spacious seating surrounding a large limestone fireplace -- which is usually roaring if it's chilly outside.

 Come and enjoy slow living here at the Grey Hare Inn and enjoy the Northern Michigan beauty that is everywhere on scenic and serene Old Mission Peninsula.
 We can't wait to meet you!

 Check out our Rooms + Rates + Packages Page for more information.

 Grey Hare Inn prides itself on only using locally sourced products and locally grown food.
 We especially like making things that you wouldn't necessarily make for yourself on any typical morning: croissants, scones, fresh jam, crepes, macarons, homemade bread, poached eggs, hollandaise; the list goes on and on...
 Each morning you'll find house-made pastries adorning the Bistro Buffet, along with coffee, tea, juice and espresso.
 Two main breakfast options are offered daily, fulfilling even the pickiest of eaters.
 Did we mention you can eat outside, too?
 You won't leave hungry after a breakfast at the Grey Hare!